Pedro V of Kongo (usurper)

 Pedro V Ntivila a Nkanga was a ruler of the throne of the Kingdom of Kongo and a member of the Kimpanzu house.
-He ruled Kongo from 1763 to 1764, after he overthrew Sebastião I, when Pedro refused to relinquish the Kimpanzu claims to the throne.
-This overthrow resulted in the breakdown of the rotating houses system put in place by Pedro IV.
+He ruled Kongo from 1763 to 1764.

+He came to the throne by overthrowing Sebastião I, when Pedro refused to relinquish the Kimpanzu claims to the throne.
+This overthrow resulted in the breakdown of the rotational dynastic succession, put in place by Pedro IV.

 His reign was short-lived, however, and after he was in turn overthrown by Álvaro XI, he was removed from the official records, evidenced by the ascension of the official Pedro V in 1859.
-It is most likely due to the fact that he claimed the throne at the same time as Álvaro IX, though he kept his claim on the throne even after his removal.
+It is most likely because he claimed the throne at the same time as Álvaro IX, though he kept his claim on the throne even after his removal.

+He would once again attempt to usurp the throne after the ascension of Kinlaza member, José I, in 1779.
+This resulted in another succession dispute between the Kimpanzu, led by Pedro V (usurper), and the Kinlaza, led by King Jose I. A battle occurred between the two factions outside the capital, resulting in Pedro's defeat by Jose's forces.
+In the aftermath, many of Pedro's Kongolese partisans were taken captive and sold as slaves in the Americas, particuloarly the French West Indies.